-The preparation of the Group's consolidated financial management statements requires to judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, at the reporting date.
-The judgements, estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant, including expectations of future events that believed to be reasonable under circumstances.
+The preparation of the Group's consolidated financial statements requires management make to judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, at the reporting date.
+The judgements, estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant, including expectations of future events that are believed to be reasonable under the circumstances.